 A few guidelines to help you figure out what is the best travel credit card for you:

-Second, make sure to get a card doesn’t have an foreign exchange fee if you’re traveling abroad and again the Sapphire Preferred meets this criteria.
+Second, make sure to get a card doesn’t have an foreign exchange fee if you’re traveling abroad and again the CSP meets this criteria.
 In almost all cases, the best exchange rate I had when traveling was when I used my credit card for purchases plus I earned rewards on those purchases as well!

-This is part of the perks of the card but really is impressive and deserves a fair bit of attention.
 For $95 per year, you also receive a Visa Signature card (why there are so many travel and purchase protections) which can be a really big deal when it comes to travel when you book stays through the Visa Signature Luxury Hotel Collection.
 You get elite-like benefits such as

 - Automatic room upgrades upon arrival, subject to availability

 - Complimentary in-room Wi-Fi, when available